aidanfoo96/MINUUR/README.md

 MINUUR separates unmapped reads from typical host whole genome sequences.
 A high quality host genome is required for raw fastq inputs in order to separate reads.
 Download a high quality reference database of your choosing (in fasta format) and follow [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) build tutorial here to create the index.

 ## Database requirements
 For host removal, read classification, taxonomic abundance estimation and functional read profiling, MINUUR requires several databases to be installed on the users system.
-To recreate the analysis of our paper, all databases can be downloaded at their following repositories
+All databases can be downloaded at their following repositories

 #### Kraken2 Database
 Download the indexed [Kraken2 and Bracken](https://benlangmead.github.io/aws-indexes/k2) database of your choosing.
 The standard Kraken2 database may omit for important taxa, as such MINUUR also supports classification using a larger database of Bacterial and Archaeal sequences are available from the [struo2](https://github.com/leylabmpi/Struo2) github repository, which prodvides indexed Kraken2 databases from the [GTDB](https://gtdb.ecogenomic.org/) taxonomy database [available here](http://ftp.tue.mpg.de/ebio/projects/struo2/GTDB_release202/).